University of St. Gallen: Student life

 The University of St. Gallen hosts 25% international students, an upper limit which has been fixed by the government.

 There are about 130 clubs at the University of St. Gallen.
 Particularly well-known is the International Students' Committee, an organisation which plans and coordinates the annual St. Gallen Symposium.
 Since 1970, the St. Gallen Symposium has brought together leaders from business, science, politics and society with students from all over the world.
 AIESEC St. Gallen is a club that was founded in 1951 and provides an international internship programme.
-The largest club at the University of St. Gallen and the largest of its kind in Switzerland is the Helvetian Investment Club, a finance-focused career club with over 1,450 members.
+With over 3500 members, the Helvetian Investment Club (HIC) is the largest student association at the university and the biggest student-run finance society in the DACH region.
+Formed through the merger of four student organizations with roots dating back to 1986, the HIC has connected students with the financial services industry for decades.
+Founded in 2019 as a spin-off of the Helvetian Investment Club (HIC), HIC Capital is a student-run investment fund that enables selected members to gain practical experience through stock pitches and the development of trading strategies across multiple industries.
 One of the largest clubs with more than 600 members is DocNet, the doctoral students' club at the University of St. Gallen.

 Founded in 2001, a major event of DocNet is the annual DocNet Management Symposium.
 A chapter of Oikos International, a student organisation for sustainable development, also plays an active role at the University of St. Gallen.
 Other clubs are mostly sports clubs, cultural clubs or associations of students of different countries or cantons, subject-specific clubs related to specialisations at the University of St. Gallen as well as fraternities.

 The official organisation of former students of the University of St. Gallen is HSG Alumni.
 With more than 19,000 members and 80 alumni clubs on 4 continents, it is one of Europe's leading associations of its kind.
 Since 1930, the club has been reinforcing alumni's lifelong bonds with the university, as well as the networks among its members, utilising numerous events and information platforms.